Audio: Graduate student Matthew Piccoli of the School of Engineering talks about the physics of Frisbees and robots.

 Penn in the News

-Matt Blaze from the School of Engineering and Applied Science comments on Internet security amidst the latest computer bug.
+Matt Blaze of the School of Engineering and Applied Science is quoted on issues with technological privacy.

 A study by Matthew Bidwell of the Wharton School is referenced in Toronto's planning for its upcoming decision in hiring a new head of police.

 Perry Habecker of the School of Veterinary Medicine is quoted on working to find the cause of dolphin deaths.

 Brian Leas and Craig Umscheid of the Perelman School of Medicine are highlighted for researching the spread of infection through the use of “direct oral suction” used during a type of circumcision.

 Janet Monge of the Penn Museum is profiled as best museum curator.

 Statistics from the Wharton School are used in this article about the relationship between finance and technology.